COCC offers curricular options in addition to credit courses and programs.

 - Depending on the institution, students may be required to take additional general education courses.
 Students transferring to an Oregon public university should review any world language and specialty course requirements of the transfer institution.
 The OTM is not designed to be an endpoint, but rather a tool toward degree completion.
 The OTM is not a degree or certificate but can be noted on a transcript to confirm completion of a subset of general education courses common among Oregon’s colleges and universities.

-- All courses must be completed with a “C” or higher.
-Students must have a minimum cumulative GPA of 2.0.
+- All courses must be completed with a “C” or higher and be worth a minimum of three credits.

 |General Education/Foundational Requirements|